treatwell/uala-cdk8s-deployer/README.md

 * `name`: It contains the exactly name of the cluster
 * `environments`: A list of environments the cluster should contain, based on the structure of the Iac Repo
-* `helm_repos`: A list of helm repositories that should be used by cdk8s for compile helm charts
 * `settings`: Useful settings for the tool, like rancher credentials and rancher project.
 This section can exist at cluster level or at application level, missing informations will be merged with cluster ones.

 ## Development